michellegsld/printf/README.md

 ## Overview ##
 The source code files contained here are for implementing a custom printf function called \_printf.
 The \_printf function produces a formatted output of a string argument to standard output.
 It's a highly flexible function that utilizes conversion specifiers to format a string.
 In turn, these conversion specifiers has optional flag characters, length modifiers and a precision condition to apply more detailed format specifications.

-## Specifications of printf ##
+## Specifications ##
+The following tables summarizes the standard output behavior of \_printf when using conversion specifiers.

 ### Conversion Specifiers ###
 A conversion specifier begins with the percent character followed by a conversion character.
-The following tables summarizes its standard output behavior.

 | Conversion |                    Standard Outputs                        |
 | Character  |                    Strings or Character(s)                 |